paulbrejla/paulbrejla.github.io/index.md

 My work or work that I have contributed to has been published in peer-reviewed and renowned journals within the respective fields.
 Products that I have architected and shipped are used by real customers at scale.
 I am fluent in German, English, and Swedish.
 In addition, I am more or less fluent in Kotlin, Groovy, Java, Scala, PHP, Elixir, Javascript and a range of SQL dialects.
 The idea to build things that have a positive impact on the lifes of people like you and me is what drives me at work.

 Outside of work, I like to spend my free time with running (I've recently gotten into running half marathons), reading sci-fi books and stuff about psychology, cooking, playing guitar and music in general.
-I also absorb knowledge like a sponge, there is probably nothing I am not interested in or excited about.
+I tend to - for better or worse - absorb knowledge like a sponge, there is probably nothing I am not interested in or can get excited about.

 ### 💻 Skills & Experience